Erewash Museum has reopened

 - Assistance dogs are always welcome across the site

 - Hearing Loop available, please contact us for more details

-- The museum is a Grade II listed building dating from 1860, we have tried to ensure as much of the site is accessible to wheelchair users as possible.
+- The museum is a listed building dating but we have tried to ensure as much of the site is accessible to wheelchair users as possible.
 A recently installed platform lift now provides access to the Hayloft Activity Room.
 The only areas that are not accessible are the upstairs galleries.
 If you are planning a visit and would specifically like to see an object from the first floor rooms please call in advance and if it's possible to move the object for your viewing we would be happy to accommodate this.

 - We can provide information in different languages please ask our reception staff for more details